trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

   Typically, extra tests that depend on optional test TPLs involve integration testing of some type.

+Only upstream SE packages can be listed (as defined by the order the packages are listed in `TRIBITS_DEFINE_REPOSITORY_PACKAGES()`_ in the `<repoDir>/PackagesList.cmake`_ file).
+Otherwise an error will occur and processing will stop.
+Also, mispelled SE package names are caught as well.

 Only direct package dependenices need to be listed.
 Indirect package dependencies are automatically handled.
 For example, if this SE package directly depends on PKG2 which depends on PKG1 (but this SE package does not